Sable/wu-wei-handbook/experiment-with-existing-artifacts.md

-# Replicate a benchmarking experiment
+# Perform an experiment using existing artifacts

-Replicating an existing experiment is the simplest way to try the [benchmarking cycle](https://github.com/Sable/wu-wei-handbook#overview).
-You will learn about the major conventions of Wu-Wei as you perform the steps for replication.
+Performing an experiment using existing artifacts is the simplest way to try the [benchmarking cycle](https://github.com/Sable/wu-wei-handbook#overview).
+You will learn about the major conventions of Wu-Wei as you perform the steps.
 The goal of this tutorial is to reproduce a performance study over a single benchmark on a new platform (machine and OS combination).

 Make sure the Wu-Wei tools are [installed correctly](https://github.com/Sable/wu-wei-handbook#installing-the-tools) before continuing.
 To test the installation simply type the following on the commandline: